Electric Service Responsibilities

 Landscaping around transformers

 When landscaping around a pad-mounted transformer (a 3-foot green box normally located in the front corner of the property), please remember that we will need to work inside this transformer.
-Keep an 9' area in front of the transformer clear, and do not put plants any taller than 3' near the transformer.
+Keep a 9' area in front of the transformer clear, and do not put plants any taller than 3' near the transformer.

-In this area, it would be acceptable to plant ground cover-type plants that do not grow more than a few inches in height or to install grass, bark or gravel.
+In this area, it would be acceptable to plant groundcover-type plants that do not grow more than a few inches in height or to install grass, bark or gravel.